kstenerud/dogma/kbnf_v1.md

 ### Functions

-Functions behave similarly to macros, except that they are opaque: whereas a macro is defined within the bounds of the grammatical notation, a function's procedure is either one of the [built-in functions](#builtin-functions), or is user-defined in [prose](#prose) (either as a description, or as a URL pointing to a description).
+Functions behave similarly to macros, except that they are opaque: whereas a macro is defined within the bounds of the grammatical notation, a function's procedure is either one of the [built-in functions](#builtin-functions), or is user-defined in [prose](#prose) (as a description, or as a URL pointing to a description).

-Since functions are opaque, their parameter and return [types](#types) cannot be deduced like they can for [macros](#macros).
+Since functions are opaque, their parameter and return [types](#types) cannot be automatically deduced like they can for [macros](#macros).
 Functions therefore declare all parameter and return [types](#types).
 If a function is called with the wrong types, the grammar is malformed.

-Functions that take no parameters are defined and called without the trailing parentheses (as if defining or calling a [symbol](#symbols)).
+Functions that take no parameters are defined and called without the trailing parentheses (similar to defining or calling a [symbol](#symbols)).

 ```kbnf
 function_rule      = function & TOKEN_SEP & '=' & TOKEN_SEP & prose & TOKEN_SEP & ';';